Jeff Bezos To Washington: 'My Dad's Name Is Miguel. He Adopted Me When I Was 4'

 I took these lessons to heart as a teenager, and became a garage inventor.
 I invented an automatic gate closer out of cement-filled tires, a solar cooker out of an umbrella and tinfoil, and alarms made from baking pans to entrap my siblings.

 The concept for Amazon came to me in 1994.
-The idea of building an online bookstore with millions of titles—something that simply couldn't exist in the physical world—was exciting to me.
+The idea of building an online bookstore with millions of titles — something that simply couldn't exist in the physical world — was exciting to me.
 At the time, I was working at an investment firm in New York City.
 When I told my boss I was leaving, he took me on a long walk in Central Park.
 After a lot of listening, he finally said, "You know what, Jeff, I think this is a good idea, but it would be a better idea for somebody who didn't already have a good job."
 He convinced me to think about it for two days before making a final decision.
 It was a decision I made with my heart and not my head.
 When I'm 80 and reflecting back, I want to have minimized the number of regrets that I have in my life.
 And most of our regrets are acts of omission—the things we didn't try, the paths untraveled.
 Those are the things that haunt us.
 And I decided that if I didn't at least give it my best shot, I was going to regret not trying to participate in this thing called the internet that I thought was going to be a big deal.

 The initial start-up capital for Amazon.com came primarily from my parents, who invested a large fraction of their life savings in something they didn't understand.
 They weren't making a bet on Amazon or the concept of a bookstore on the internet.
 They were making a bet on their son.
 I told them that I thought there was a 70% chance they would lose their investment, and they did it anyway. ...

-Read Jeff Bezos' written testimony in full.
+Read Amazon CEO Jeff Bezos' written testimony in full.

 Read Apple CEO Tim Cook's written testimony.